espocrm/documentation/docs/user-guide/printing-to-pdf.md

 # Printing to PDF

-Printing to PDF provides an ability to generate PDF documents with a record data.
+Printing to PDF provides the ability to generate PDF documents with a record data.
 The document content is defined by Template.

 Important: You need to have at least one Template for the entity type of the record you want to print.